 The FTLOP Team

 In 2005, Mario decided to further explore adventures on the African continent and seek out business opportunities there as well.
 Nowadays, he spends most of his time traveling throughout a variety of countries in Africa, while consulting for a Spanish-based company (non-wine/beverage related).
-Also in 2005, Mario partnered with Roy to develop and co-host bespoke Port, Douro and Madeira wine and food explore-vacations that have begun to branch out to other regions of Portugal.
-Mario remains committed to FTLOP’s oenotourism program and together, he and Roy have brought more than twenty groups to visit his country.
+Also in 2005, Mario partnered with Roy to develop and co-host bespoke Port, Douro and Madeira wine and food explore-vacations.
+In more recent years, they have branched out and now blanket ten wine regions throughout Portugal and Madeira.
+Mario remains committed to FTLOP’s oenotourism program and together, he and Roy have brought more than three dozen groups to visit his country.

 Andy has been involved with FTLOP since its early days and he’s loved every minute of it, while moderating our forum and writing several Guest Corner articles for the newsletter.
 Additionally, Andy has been a guest lecturer at a California State University on the wines of the Douro region.
 Besides his love for Portuguese wine, Andy also seriously enjoys old California wines.